visit our sponsor

 - Kranjska Klobasa (small sausage made of pork and beef meat, lard, salt, pepper, and garlic).

 - Kobariški štruklji (dumpling made of steamed dough with a rich filling, of which essential ingredient are domestic walnuts.).

 - Bled cream cake (lashings of vanilla cream between two slices of pastry).

-- Belokranjska Povitica (pastry, consisting of a round spiral of flaky, crispy dough with a sweet or savoury filling).
+- Belokranjska Povitica (pastry, consisting of a round spiral of flaky, crispy dough with a sweet or savory filling).

 - Potica (sweet dough is rolled thin and then wrapped up with a spread made from various nuts).